Adaxa Suite

-Adaxa Suite is a fully integrated Open Source Enterprise Resource Planning (ERP) Suite.
+Adaxa Suite is a fully integrated open-source Enterprise Resource Planning (ERP) Suite.

 Business Model

-Adaxa Suite is a General Public License GPL/GPL2 license and code are contributed back to the Open Source Community.
+Adaxa Suite has a General Public License GPL/GPL2 license and code are contributed back to the open-source community.

 Integration

 The core of the Adaxa Suite are iDempiere or ADempiere (for the old, maintained version), an Open Source ERP & CRM tool that handles core business processes: